GiangNPham/cv-generator/README.md

-#CV Generator made by GP
+# CV Generator made by GP

 A CV-creating tool: [website](https://cv-generator-indol.vercel.app/)

-Made with ReactJS
+Made with ReactJS and TailwindCSS